migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L03.md

 the glory of God; And their expanse is declaring the work of His hands**.*

-<u>Q. When people ignore God’s creation, and their conscience & turn
-from God - what is the result?</u>
+_Q.
+When people ignore God’s creation, and their conscience & turn from God - what is the result?_

 Verse 1:20 – They are judged, *“they are without excuse”*